 - Alignment with the ERP or other existing assets project plans.

 - Regularly scheduled coordination with other Project Managers is critical to overall success.

 - The project team must possess the required resources – both internal and external – to achieve its technical and functional objectives.

-There must be frequent and effective communications within the team, with management and with users.
+- Frequent and effective communication within the team, with management, and with users.